josephlord/OvercomingSwiftResistance/OptimisationNotes.md

 Returning to 30 iterations for proper comparison.

 Obj-C -Os 0.027     Swift -O 0.014

 Obj-C -O0 0.11      Swift -ONone 0.014

 Note that this is effectively cheating by wrapping the critical code in a framework but if this allows the bulk of the project to be debugable this is a worthwhile tradeoff.
+This is definitely a workaround but one that can be effective.
+Not sure how to get rid of the warnigns.